phinion8/phinion8/README.md

 **`Flutter Developer`**
 **`UI/UX Designer`**

-With over 2 years of internship experience in Android development, I’ve contributed to more than 20 projects and earned a stellar 4.8-star rating on Fiverr.
-My expertise includes designing and developing custom Android applications.
-I excel in coding, debugging, and optimizing for performance and user experience.
-I am enthusiastic about exploring new technologies and continuously enhancing my skills to deliver innovative solutions.
+Experienced Android Developer with 1.5 years of internship experience in building and troubleshooting Android apps.
+Skilled in Kotlin, Jetpack Compose, XML, and MVVM architecture.
+Hands-on experience with Firebase, Dagger Hilt, Retrofit, and Room DB.
+Proven track record of improving app stability, reducing crashes, and creating user-friendly interfaces.

    ### 🕵️ Languages and tools that I have worked with